-The rubber plant is a budget-friendly houseplant that comes in a variety of attractive colours, including dark green, deep maroon, or spots of white, cream, pink, or yellow.
+The rubber plant is a budget-friendly indoor plant in Singapore that comes in a variety of attractive colours, including dark green, deep maroon, or spots of white, cream, pink, or yellow.
 It’s best known for its large, leathery, and glossy leaves that blend well with any home interior.

-If there’s a houseplant that thrives on being neglected, it’d have to be the rubber plant.
+If there’s an indoor plant that thrives on being neglected, it’d have to be the rubber plant.
 While other indoor plants beg to be watered regularly and be given a sufficient amount of sunlight and air, a rubber plant will be fine with being watered once a week.